ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 ```
 ### Simulations:

-Now that we have introduced all the algorithms, let's see how they practically fair, but running some simulations.
+Now that we have introduced all the algorithms, let's see how they practically fare, by running some simulations.
 ##### Stochastic Bandits:
 Consider the case of when the rewards follow i.i.d. assumption at each time step.
 The simulation code is as follows: